CHSH inequality: Derivation

-It would appear from both these later derivations that the only assumptions really needed for the inequality itself (as opposed to the method of estimation of the test statistic) are that the distribution of the possible states of the source remains constant and the detectors on the two sides act independently.

 Bell's 1971 derivation

-The following is based on page 37 of Bell's Speakable and Unspeakable, the main change being to use the symbol ‘E’ instead of ‘P’ for the expected value of the quantum correlation.
+The following is based on page 37 of Bell's Speakable and Unspeakable, the main change being to use the symbol 'E' instead of 'P' for the expected value of the quantum correlation.
 This avoids any suggestion that the quantum correlation is itself a probability.

 We start with the standard assumption of independence of the two sides, enabling us to obtain the joint probabilities of pairs of outcomes by multiplying the separate probabilities, for any selected value of the "hidden variable" λ. λ is assumed to be drawn from a fixed distribution of possible states of the source, the probability of the source being in the state λ for any particular trial being given by the density function ρ(λ), the integral of which over the complete hidden variable space is 1.
 We thus assume we can write:

 where A and B are the outcomes.
 Since the possible values of A and B are −1, 0 and +1, it follows that: